LetyPG/Automation-Framework-QA/README.md

 ### 🟦 Final Remarks

-1. This Project will include on future updates as a release version:
+1. This Project will be included in future updates as a release version:
 - Mobile Automation
 - API Automation
 - CI/CD flow (Jenkins/GitHub Actions)